AI Use Cases/Healthcare

 ROI & Revenue Impact

-- The compounding ROI accelerates: early
+The compounding ROI accelerates: earlier

 Target Scope